lindseylewallen/Group10_FinalProject/README.md

 # Group10_FinalProject

 The SummaryJL_DummyFile.txt and SummaryAM_DummyFile.txt are the two fake datasets that we created for this project.
 This data will be fed into the machine learning algorithms.
-All pictures of outputs come from using this code with these two fake datasets.
+Pictures of all outputs that come from this code are saved in the outputs.zip file.
+They come from using this code with these two fake datasets.

 The Final_Code.py file allows for estimating PTPM and WBAM for Amputees.
 The functions in this code are explained in detail below: